Welcome to the Inyo-Mono 4-H Program!

 Presentation day is scheduled for March 20, 2016 at 1:00 P.M. at Home Street Middle School in Bishop.
 The state manual for 4-H presentations can be found here.
 All your questions about giving 4-H presentation are probably answered in there.

 "What's Judging?" you ask.
 This is a skill that helps youth make good choices.
 It is system of placing 4 things in order of best to worst.
 Here is a really brief slide set on what it's about.
 Introduction to 4-H Judging (PDF)

 Livestock Field Day

-Livestock Field Day is scheduled for April 12, 2015 at 1:00 pm at the Bishop FFA School Farm.
+Livestock Field Day is scheduled for May 15, 2016 at 1:00 pm at the Lone Pine FFA School Farm.
 This is amandatory event for those members, ages 9-19, who are planning to show an animal at the Junior Livestock Show.
 This event is designed to help you learn how to judge different livestock species.
 Please contact the 4-H Office if you have any questions.

 4-H Record Book

 The 4-H Record Book is now online!
 Record Book forms are also available in paper form.
 Pick them up at the 4-H office, or download.
 Click here for more information.

 See updates, pictures, and current happenings of the 4-H Program.
 Like us on Facebook and join our community.